szabgab/rust.code-maven.com/pages/applications.md

     - applications
 ---

-If someone wants to learn how to create a Rust library it is very easy to find [Crates](https://crates.io/) and see how other people do things.
+If you want to learn how to create a Rust library it is very easy to find [Crates](https://crates.io/) and see how other people do things.

-However, our real goal is to create applications, or end-user applications that serve other people as well.
-People who most likely are not Rust programmers.
+However, if your goal is to create applications, or end-user applications that serve other people as well, eople who most likely are not Rust programmers then it is better to look at similar applications.

 One of the best ways to learn how to write end-user applications in Rust is looking at such applications.
 So on this page I'll collect a few and as time permits I'll take a look at them and write articles about them.

 ## Web Applications